Fraud Prevention Vendor Landscape

 - Document coverage: Does the vendor support ID types for your customer base?

-- Pass rates vs. manual review: What percentage requires human review?
+- Pass rates vs. manual review: What percentage auto-approves vs. needs human review?

 Device Fingerprinting & Intelligence